ips-yes/express-seed/README.md

 ### Sample Routes
+**The base path can be found in the config/dev.json**

 **POST /users/**

 This route will create a user.
 Note that when creating the first user you'll need to remove the authentication middleware temporarily

 **required body params**
-- email : string
+- email: string
-- password : string 8 characters, One Uppercase, One Lowercase, One number, One special char
+- password: string 8 characters, One Uppercase, One Lowercase, One number, One special char
-- user_type_id : int
+- userTypeId: int

 **POST /users/login**

 This route will attempt to login the given user.
 It will return a session token which must then be provided for authorization on requests

 **required body params**
-- email : string
+- username: string
 - password: string

 **GET /users/<id>**